felixwittwer/homeassistant_keybowl/README.md

 | | total | 2,9369 USD

 <br>
-(optional parts will not be populated)
+optional parts (will not be populated) keep in mind to bridge footprints

 | part name | amount | price | link | note |
 | --------- | ------ | ----- | ---- | ---- |